What does the Makeup Trial involve?

 I have sensitive skin, sometimes it reacts to makeup/skin care products - what should I do?

 At your trial, it is important to mention this to me during the consultation.
 I will discuss your skin concerns and address them accordingly.
 As a qualified beauty therapist/aesthetician, I am experienced in treating and/or controlling different skin types and skin conditions.
 There are a plethora of products in my professional kit to suit even the most sensitive skin type.
 I will also be able to advise the best skin care protocol leading up to your wedding day.
+Please note: it is important to discuss ANY known allergies prior to booking a makeup appointment, so this can be addressed prior to your visit.

-(Please note: there have been a handful of situations where a client's skin is in an undesirable/problematic condition, therefore making a flawless makeup application impossible.
+(Side Note: there have been a handful of situations where a client's skin is in an undesirable/problematic condition, therefore making a flawless makeup application impossible.
 I will always advise beforehand if I feel this will be the case.
 This should not reflect on my makeup application skills, as good skin care goes hand in hand with beautiful makeup results)

 Do bridesmaids need a trial?